slamora/brackets-wiki/Localization-Tests.md

 ### Directory Permissions

 1. In the operating system, remove **write** permissions from the ``css`` directory.
-On mac, use ``chmod 444 css``.
-On windows, open the file properties dialog.
+On Mac, use ``chmod 444 css``.
+On Windows, open the file properties dialog.
 Under "Security", click "Edit...".
 Choose your user account, then check the "Deny" checkbox for the "Write" permission.
 Save permission changes when finished.
 2. In Brackets, select the ``css`` directory in the project tree.
 3. Click ``File > New`` menu
 4. Hit Enter to accept the default name